Mary Adams Holmes: Career

 After graduating from Hannah Moore Academy in 1927, Holmes attended Hollins College and earned an undergraduate degree in philosophy.
 She said “I deliberately chose a school that would have nothing to do with art.
 It had no art history, it had no studio art.
 I chose it because of that, because it might affect my mind and I didn’t want that."
 After graduating from Hollins in 1931, she spent a year in Europe with her sister, Sara Boutelle.
 There she took classes at the University of Berlin & Academie Collorossi in Paris.

 When Holmes returned to the United States, she enrolled in Johns Hopkins University to study with Max Brödel, a pioneer in medical painting. where they spent six weeks drawing one bone.
 She later remarked that, “I’d thought we were done the first day but we just kept looking, and it was invaluable.
 I wouldn’t trade anything for it."
 Although the experience impacted her work, she did not complete the program because it was “too bloody and painful.”

 Holmes began teaching after her divorce, as a single mother requiring an income.
-After a year as a teacher at her alma mater, Hannah Moore Academy, she enrolled at the University of Iowa where she earned a double masters degree in painting and art history.
+After a year as a teacher at her alma mater, Hannah Moore Academy, she enrolled at the University of Iowa where she earned a double master's degree in painting and art history.
 There she became close with art professors Emil Ganso and Philip Guston and, after completing the masters program, she joined the faculty to lecture in art history.
 When the U.S. entered World War II in 1941, several professors at the University of Iowa were drafted, offering Holmes the opportunity to take over teaching classes part-way through the semester.
 She credited this experience with compelling her to acquire a depth and breadth of material which improved her abilities as a lecturer.

 From 1947 to 1953 Holmes taught art history at Ohio State University, Columbus, and one of the first educational television programs on the local Columbus station.
 For the same station she hosted late-night movies dressed as Vampira.
 When she went on to teach at UCLA, in 1953, she continued her career in television with a full for-credit course on the local Los Angeles station which enrolled 1,058 students.

 At UCLA, Holmes became friends with historian Page Smith, who, in the early 1960s, was recruited as the first provost of Cowell College at the new University of California, Santa Cruz.
 Smith invited her to join the college as a lecturer and she became one of the first women faculty members at UCSC.
 She retired from UCSC in 1977 and continued to give public lectures in Santa Cruz for several decades.

-Holmes’s sister, Sara Boutelle, once told a reporter, “Of course, she’s not really an academic.
+Holmes's sister, Sara Boutelle, once told a reporter, “Of course, she’s not really an academic.
 She never has been and never wanted to be one though she has degrees and honors and all the trappings.
 But something about her lectures just captivates people".